 Rather than going back and forth with insurance companies all day, we want to focus on providing the absolute highest level of service to our clients.

 Other Ways to Pay

 If you have a Health Savings Account (HSA) or a Flexible Savins Account (FSA) you may be able to those funds to cover the cost of your sessions.
 Again, it is best to contact your insurance provider to get clarity on what your plan does and does not cover.

 What you get out of therapy largely depends on you.
 That is, while it is important to have a competent, experienced therapist helping to guide you, the best counselor or therapist in the world can’t help you if you are not willing to put in the work yourself—to be honest about where you're at, where you’ve been, and where you want to go.

 What are your fees?

-A limited number of 100 per session sliding-scale slots are reserved for those who cannot comfortably pay the full fee.
-Please contact us directly for more information.
+Our fees are comparable to other therapists with similar experience and training.
+We reserve a limited number of slots for those who cannot comfortably pay the full fee.
+Please reach out to us directly to learn more.

 A cancellation fee will occur if notice has not been given within 48 hours before your appointment, except in cases of emergencies.

 We accept cash, check, and other secure forms of electronic payment, including debit, credit, and HSA debit cards.

 Yes.
 We are currently accepting new clients and we'd love to hear from you.
 Please reach out to us directly for availability or book online.